-The goal of "Two Lows and One High" - Low carbon, low pollution, and high added special alloy metal would be explored to value would be pursued for sustainable green growth.
+The goal of "Two Lows and One High" - Low carbon, low pollution, and high added value would be pursued for sustainable green growth.
 All departments at CSC work together in technological advancement, promotion of quality and effectiveness, full utilization of resources, and cost streamlining.
 In regard to new production lines, the engineering schedule and quality controls of both DSC's stage II phase 2 expansion project and high grade nongrain-oriented (NGO) electrical steel sheets project would be actively monitored.